 Sharing your videos:

-Becoming active on other social platforms like ConnectPal, where followers pay to subscribe to your profile, is one way to share your video content with larger audiences.
+Becoming active on other social platforms, where followers pay to subscribe to your profile, is one way to share your video content with larger audiences.
 Platforms that are relevant to your audience give you an opportunity to drive your followers back to your YouTube channel, Instagram account, and so on.
 You can also choose to repurpose content you’ve already published.
 For example, YouTube’s video analytics allows you to go back and pinpoint what part of a video had the most engagement.
 You can then cut those down and share them on Facebook, Instagram and others.

 Remember, YouTube isn’t just for amateur filmmakers anymore.
 Musicians, TV networks, small businesses, and influencers can all find monetary value in posting their own content on social media channels.